Concordium/translations-unofficial/source/translations-unofficial/ru/smart-contracts/guides/inspect-instance.rst

 .. seealso::

-   :ref:`Read more about why and how to use smart contract schemas <contract-schema>`.
+   :ref:`Read more about why and how to use smart contract schemas <contract-schema-ru>`.